 “The show was over and Bobby went downstairs to take a leak,” LaCroix recalled.
 “Our road manager came back upstairs and anxiously reported that Bobby had had an altercation in the bathroom.”
 A Hispanic man with short, slicked-back hair had remarked that, because of his long hair, Ramirez should be in the ladies’ room, which led to cross words, then a punch to the face that bloodied the drummer’s nose.
 Bouncers heard the ruckus and broke it up, but the club manager declined to call the police.
 LaCroix said he tried to get Ramirez “to just blow if off, but he couldn’t believe that someone could assault him in a public place and get away with it!”
 Ramirez went outside to look for the guy who punched him.

 But it turned out that the man had friends and when Ramirez turned the corner, they jumped him and kicked him in the head over and over with their pointed, steel-toe shoes.
 LaCroix was also beaten when he tried to help.
 As he sat up in his fog, LaCroix saw Ramirez, his face a pulpy mess, cradled on the ground by the group’s manager.
+He was pronounced dead in the early hours of July 24.
 It’s not known if the assailants were ever caught.

 Why did this have to happen?
 It made no sense.
 These guys were not fighters, they were musicians.
 And now one of them was dead and the rest had to carry on with such a tragic memory.
 Death has no groove whatsoever.

 “There’s hardly a day goes by when I don’t think about dear Bobby and what 1,000 things I could have done differently,” LaCroix said in 2000.
 The Bob Seeger of Southeast Texas, LaCroix died in May 2014 at age 70.
-The great drummer Bobby Ramirez would be in his 60s if he had lived.
+The great drummer Bobby Ramirez would be 70 if he had lived.
 And he’d still be playing, you can be sure.

-This is an excerpt of “All Over the Map: True Heroes of Texas Music” (UNT Press)
+This is an excerpt of “All Over the Map: True Heroes of Texas Music” (UNT Press 2017)